Panda Game

 The Panda Game (French: Match Panda) is an annual Canadian football game between the two OUA football teams in Ottawa, Ontario: the University of Ottawa Gee-Gees and Carleton University Ravens.
-It is the most significant rivalry in Canadian university football.
+It is the most significant rivalry in Canadian university football and for many years has been the highest attended event in all of U Sports, and often is the best attended sporting event in Ottawa each year (surpassing all professional and amateur events in the city).
 Its name is derived from Pedro the Panda, the trophy presented to the winner each year.
 The game is part of the regular East division season, but is celebrated profusely due to its colourful history.
 The week preceding the game is sometimes referred to as "Panda Week".
 The University of Ottawa is located in the downtown Sandy Hill neighbourhood of the city, while Carleton is between Old Ottawa South and Dow's Lake.